Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Preliminaries

 The linear growth with $N$ in \eqref{eq:received_power_SISO2} is called an \emph{array gain} and is the key motivating factor behind mMIMO communications using antenna arrays with a large (possibly infinite) number of antennas.
-A common statement in such systems is that the linear scaling holds true even in the asymptotic regime where $N\to \infty$\cite{Marzetta2010a,Jose2011b,Hoydis2013a,Ngo2013a,Yin2013a,Mueller2014b,BjornsonHS17}.
-This is clearly not possible since the total channel gain would be higher than one, thereby invalidating the law of energy consumption.
-At the same time, the analysis above has shown that a very large number of antennas is needed to receive all the transmitted power.
+A common assumption in such systems is that the linear scaling holds true even in the asymptotic regime where $N\to \infty$\cite{Marzetta2010a,Jose2011b,Hoydis2013a,Ngo2013a,Yin2013a,Mueller2014b,BjornsonHS17}, which has been utilized to define properties such as channel hardening and favorable propagation, as well as studying the fundamental impact of pilot contamination.
+This assumption is physically incorrect since the total channel gain would be higher than one, thereby invalidating the law of conservation of energy.
+On the other hand, the analysis above has shown that a very large number of antennas is needed to receive all the transmitted power.
 Hence, the linear scaling might hold in practical mMIMO communications, even if thousands of antennas are used and the propagation distance is short.
-The aim of the next section is to revisit the asymptotic regime with practical planar antenna arrays and prove under what conditions the linear scaling is inaccurate or approximately correct.
-These results will be fundamental in Section~\ref{sec:power-scaling-laws} when studying the power scaling laws and near-field behaviors of different MIMO systems, including IRSs.
+The aim of the next section is to revisit the asymptotic regime with practical planar antenna arrays and prove under what conditions the linear scaling is inaccurate versus approximately correct.
+These results will be fundamental in Section~\ref{sec:power-scaling-laws} when studying the power scaling laws and near-field behaviors of different mMIMO systems and IRS-aided setups.